-The sections in this chapter describe commands used in the MySQL Cluster Manager 1.1.6 client for tasks such as defining sites, packages, and MySQL Cluster instances ("clusters"); configuring a MySQL Cluster; and getting the status of a running MySQL Cluster.
-These commands are issued to the management agent using the mysql client program included with the MySQL Cluster distribution (for information about the mysql client not specific to using MySQL Cluster Manager, see mysql - The MySQL Command-Line Tool).
+The sections in this chapter describe commands used in the MySQL Cluster Manager 1.2.4 client for tasks such as defining sites, packages, and MySQL Cluster instances ("clusters"); configuring a MySQL Cluster; and getting the status of a running MySQL Cluster.
+These commands are issued to the management agent using the mysql client program included with the MySQL Cluster distribution (for information about the mysql client not specific to using MySQL Cluster Manager, see mysql - The options: option [option] [...]

+MySQL Command-Line Tool).
 Each MySQL Cluster Manager client command takes the form shown here: